+As of December 31, 2020, there were no unsettled trades.
 As of December 31, 2019, New Residential had sold and purchased \$5.1 billion and \$0.9 billion face amount of Agency RMBS for \$5.2 billion and \$0.9 billion, respectively, which had not yet been settled.
 These unsettled sales and purchases were recorded on the balance sheet on trade date as Trades Receivable and Trades Payable.

 New Residential has exercised its call rights with respect to Non-Agency RMBS trusts and purchased performing and non-performing residential mortgage loans and REO contained in such trusts prior to their termination.
 In certain cases, New Residential sold portions of the purchased loans through securitizations, and retained bonds issued by such securitizations.
-In addition, New

-Residential received par on the securities issued by the called trusts which it owned prior to such trusts' termination.
-Refer to Note 9 for further details on these transactions.
+In addition, New Residential received par on the securities issued by the called trusts which it owned prior to such trusts' termination.
+Refer to Notes 9 and 17 for further details on these transactions.